open-science-uppsala/open_science_uppsala/README.md

 #### How can I follow Open Science Uppsala?

+You can follow us by:

+ * Email list: subscribe to our email list at `osu@freelists.org` by sending an email to `osu-request@freelists.org` with 'subscribe' in the Subject field
-You can follow us if you have a GitHub account: click on 'Watch' at the top-right side.
+ * GitHub: Follow this GitHub repo (for those with a GitHub account): click on 'Watch' at the top-right side.
 Click on 'Custom | Releases only' to be informed of changes in schedule.

-Except for that, we do not have anything fancy yet.
+ * Twitter: we are not on Twitter.

- * For those that are Twitter-savy: you are encouraged to volunteer to maintain our Twitter account :-)
+   For those that are Twitter-savy: you are encouraged to volunteer to maintain our Twitter account :-)
- * For those that enjoy email lists: you are encouraged to volunteer to setup an email list :-)

 #### Why is Open Science Uppsala at the Stadsbibliotek?
 Why not at the university?